gromeck/CWP-Mockup/README.md

 Start the client with the command line argument `-s` and pass the servers hostname.
 By default it will connect to the server on port 2566 and will come up with its GUI.

 ```
-$ .chromium http://<hostname of the server>:2566/
+$ chromium http://<hostname of the server>:2566/
 ```

-The web GUI allows to change the refresh rate on the display (from 10 to 5000ms).
+The GUI of both clients allows to change the refresh rate on the display (from 10 to 5000ms).
 Furthermore, it supports zooming (via mouse wheel) and panning (via mouse dragging).